There is a very long list of to dos that come with the college admissions process here in the US.

 But, if you're on the fence or leaning towards not testing, there's something you should consider.

-If you choose add schools you're excited about to your college list late in the game - say, in early fall of your senior year, it may be too late to prepare and get a quality score if you don't already have one.
+If you choose to add schools you're excited about to your college list late in the game - say, in early fall of your senior year - it may be too late to prepare and get a quality score if you don't already have one.
 Having to tackle an unforeseen SAT in a short time frame can significantly increase students’ stress levels and make the college admissions process more overwhelming that it needs to be.

 To reduce last minute stress in senior year, I recommend that all college-bound students should have test scores they're proud of by the end of their junior year.
 This helps you set a college list with realistic expectations and minimize stress and uncertainty during the college admissions process to come.